tleclere-jahia/jahia-oauth/README.md

     </pagecontent>
 </myConnector-oauth-view>
 ```
-* create a view for the node type `joant:myConnectorOAuthView` that will be displayed in your content template
+* Create a view for the node type `joant:myConnectorOAuthView` that will be displayed in your content template
-* create a view for the node type `joant:myConnectorButton` that will be used to display the connection button
+* Create a view for the node type `joant:myConnectorButton` that will be used to display the connection button
-* create a folder `javascript` with a sub-folder `myconnector-oauth-connector` and create a js file `myconnector-controller.js` to use in the view of your component `joant:myConnectorOAuthView`
+* Create a folder `javascript` with a sub-folder `myconnector-oauth-connector` and create a js file `myconnector-controller.js` to use in the view of your component `joant:myConnectorOAuthView`
-* create 3 java files, 2 actions named `ConnectToMyConnector.java` and `MyConnectorOAuthCallback.java`, 1 implementation (mandatory for connector) `MyConnectorImpl.java` that need to implement `org.jahia.modules.jahiaoauth.service.ConnectorService`
+* Create 3 java files, 2 actions named `ConnectToMyConnector.java` and `MyConnectorOAuthCallback.java`, 1 implementation (mandatory for connector) `MyConnectorImpl.java` that needs to implement `org.jahia.modules.jahiaoauth.service.ConnectorService`
-* enable your spring file
+* Enable your spring file
-* to fill those files please use the existing connectors as example
+* To fill those files please use the existing connectors as example

 **Note:**
-in your spring file there is a few details that you must follow:
+In your spring file there is a few details that you must follow:
-* the structure of the available properties
+* The structure of the available properties
-* the connectorServiceName must be the same name as referenced in the spring file of Jahia OAuth module and it must be the same across your module (JS and Java)
+* The connectorServiceName must be the same name as referenced in the spring file of Jahia OAuth module and it must be the same across your module (JS and Java)
-* you will need to declare your osgi service and reference the one from Jahia OAuth module
+* You will need to declare your osgi service and reference the one from Jahia OAuth module
 Example with Facebook
 ```xml
 <osgi:reference id="jahiaOAuthService" interface="org.jahia.modules.jahiaoauth.service.JahiaOAuthService" availability="mandatory"/>